-This story is part of our series, Wild Pennsylvania, which is funded by the Richard King Mellon Foundation.
-To check out the other stories in the series, click here.This story was originally published on May 11, 2018
+This story is part of our series, Wild Pennsylvania.
+To check out all of the other stories in the series, click here.This story was originally published on May 11, 2018

 On a ridge at the top of the Allegheny Mountains, Gage Meyer, a supervisor for the Pennsylvania Game Commission, walked around a forest with a metal tank filled with a mix of diesel and gasoline.

 “It’s not too potent but it does the job,” he said.
 “It’ll happen fast, especially on a day like today.”

 LISTEN: “Burning the Forest to Protect One of its Most Threatened Visitors”

 It was sunny and dry on this spring morning.
 Meyer pulled out a lighter and lit a pile of leaves, damp with a mix of diesel and gasoline.
 Then he sprayed fuel in a straight line away from the fire from a metal can with a nozzle on it.
 The forest floor shot up in flames.